-Could these 8 tips make you a happier ultrarunner?
+Could these 8 tips make you a better ultrarunner?

 The ANZAC Ultra 2015 was the brainchild of Australian ultra identity, race director Phil Essam.
 It consisted of a 75km part road / part trail loop.
 Runners completed either 1, 2, 4 or 6 laps over as many days.
 The first two days saw freezing temperatures, record rainfall and snow on nearby mountains.
 This made for a particularly challenging event for the 6-day runners with issues from foot maceration to hypothermia.